-Rachel Van Amburgh is a dynamic, versatile oboist and dedicated teacher, driven to make art music more accessible, relevant, and meaningful to people from all walks of life.
+Rachel Van Amburgh is a dynamic, versatile oboist, dedicated teacher, and upcoming arts administrator driven to make art music more accessible, relevant, and meaningful to people from all walks of life.
 She plays 2nd oboe/English horn with the Downey Symphony and Eastern Sierra Symphony, and also served as Principal Oboist of the Young Musician’s Foundation Debut Orchestra from 2013-2015, holding the English horn/Oboe III chair in 2012.
-Additionally, Rachel has performed with a number of ensembles around Los Angeles, including the Los Angeles Philharmonic, Bakersfield Symphony, Dream Orchestra, Los Angeles Jewish Symphony, wild up, Los Angeles Chamber Choir, Pasadena Master Chorale, and Angeles Chorale, among others.
+Additionally, Rachel has performed with a number of ensembles around Los Angeles, including the Los Angeles Philharmonic, San Bernardino Symphony, Bakersfield Symphony, Dream Orchestra, Los Angeles Jewish Symphony, Los Angeles Chamber Choir, Pasadena Master Chorale, and Angeles Chorale, among others.
 She has been featured as a soloist with the USC Thornton Symphony with the premiere of an oboe concertino written for her by composer Clare Glackin, and can be heard as the soloist on the premiere commercial recording of Frederick Lesemann's Concertino for Oboe and Six Instruments.